 Sunday started off with the London Community Gospel Choir followed by Christian rockers Delirious?
 We got a bit of Al Green in the afternoon before switching over to the other stage to catch Feeder, then back to the main stage for a bit of Fun Lovin’ Criminals before nipping back to the other stage to see Mercury Rev.

-By this stage the festival was coming to a climax or rather an anti-climax.
-Which brings me to band that closed the main stage on the Sunday night…Skunk Anansie.
+By this stage, the festival was coming to a climax or rather an anti-climax.
+This brings me to the band that closed the main stage on Sunday night…Skunk Anansie.
 Didn’t think it would be a headline slot but hey Michael Eavis picks the headliners.
 Were they the worst headliners?
 I don’t think they were the worst but considering what was out at the time why shouldn’t they have had a shot at it.